 Rep. Rick Larsen has named an Everett student as the winner of the Congressional App Challenge in Washington’s 2nd district.
 Mariner High School’s William Hamarang submitted Hacker Game: A Puzzle Game of 3 Stages, a gaming app that encourages its users to find a passcode.

-When asked why he was passionate about creating a gaming app the student replied, “The thought of ‘hacking’ went to my mind one day and I immediately thought of including mini-games for the app, the first being a passcode cracking game.”
+When asked why they were passionate about creating a gaming app the student replied, “The thought of ‘hacking’ went to my mind one day and I immediately thought of including mini-games for the app, the first being a passcode cracking game.”
 He hopes to encourage other students to better their communities by using their computer science skills.

 Over 10,000 students registered for the 2019 Congressional App Challenge.
 These students created and submitted 2,177 functioning apps, marking the end of the most successful Congressional App Challenge to date.
 All told, 304 Members of Congress hosted Congressional App Challenges in their districts across 48 states, Puerto Rico, the Mariana Islands, and Washington, D.C.